kgateway-dev/kgateway/docs/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/plugins/extauth/extauth.proto.sk.md

 ### ConnectionPool

 Configuration properties for pooling connections to the LDAP server.
+If the pool is exhausted when a connection is requested (meaning that all the polled connections are in use), the connection will be created on the fly.

 ```yaml
 "maxSize": int